1) In a large mixing bowl, whisk together all the dry ingredients.

 2) Work in the butter just until the mixture is unevenly crumbly; it's OK for some larger chunks of butter to remain unincorporated.

-3) Stir in the chips or finely chopped chocolate.
+3) Stir in the cinnamon chips or Flav-R-Bites.

-4) In a separate mixing bowl, whisk together the eggs, vanilla or other flavor, and 1/2 cup half and half or milk.
+4) In a separate mixing bowl, whisk together the egg, vanilla or other eggnog flavor, and eggnog.